Outstanding against the odds Conference:

 Sonia Gill, Founder & Director of Heads Up

-You’re the sum of the five schools you spend the most time around.
+You’re the sum of the five schools you spend the most time with.

 In this eye-opening and energising session, we’ll explore the quiet but powerful influence your professional circle has on your school’s culture, ambition and direction.